 I took my time going up Katahdin partly to be in the moment and also because it is really freaking hard.
 About halfway up you start to get into seriously technical rock climbing.
 It’s an amazing feeling to be at the top looking down from something that looked impossible and think “I did that”.

 Once you get onto the Tablelands the last mile or so is pretty easy.
 I crested the last hill and saw the famous sign.
 I got a little teary eyed and then noticed there about 50 people around it.
 I waited my turn to take a picture and then I was done.
-It was overwhelming and underwhelming at the same time.
+It was both overwhelming and underwhelming at the same time.

 I didn’t know how I felt, and still don’t.
 That scene from Forrest Gump kept running through my head.
 Where he stops running and says “I’m pretty tired.
 I think I’ll go home now”.

 So I went back down the mountain on the ridiculously hard Abol trail and set my sights on getting to Millinocket, where I showered, laundered, drank one beer and then fell promptly fell asleep.

 I thought I might have some life altering revelation, but it’s not as big as that.
 Just little moments that you can hold onto like weightless gold coins in your hand.
 Snippets of memories like laughing with Tiger at camp, sunsets, amazing mountain views, the sunlight turning the forest into a cathedral, the pain in my knees and the breath in my lungs.
 All those things add up to something I suppose.
 I’m not sure what yet though.